 A Special Education Program is defined by the Ministry of Education in the Education Act as an educational program that:

-• Is based on and modified by the results of continuous assessment and
+• Is based on and modified by the results of continuous assessment and evaluation; and

 • Includes a plan containing specific objectives and an outline of special education services that meet the needs of the exceptional pupil.

 A Special Education Service is defined by the Ministry of Education in the Education Act as: